 - Enhances the cooling qualities of an HVAC system:

-Asides from dehumidification, whole-house dehumidifiers also helps enhance the cooling qualities of an HVAC system, as they remove moisture from the air in the duct, leaving the system with only cold and moisture-less air.
+Asides from dehumidification, whole-house dehumidifiers also help enhance the cooling qualities of an HVAC system, as they remove moisture from the air in the duct, leaving the system with only cold and moisture-less air.
 This reduces the cooling workload placed on the HVAC system.

 What I Dislike